-Writing a Resume for Dentistry
+Writing a Resume for Dentistry in 2023

 There are key things a hiring manager will look for in a dentistry resume.
 You must include these to increase your chances of being invited to interview.